 Universal Cells patented technology is based on recombinant adeno-associated virus (rAAV)-mediated gene editing, which offers high accuracy and safety, and the best vehicle available for cellular delivery.
-Stem cells are targeted with our patented stem cell-tropic AAV3b serotype.

 Recombinant adeno-associated virus (rAAV) vectors are single-stranded DNA vectors that efficiently infect stem cells and edit the genome by homologous recombination.
 The rAAV genome (green) is engineered to contain DNA sequences homologous to a chromosomal target gene (blue arrows).
 The rAAV sequence can include mutations to knockout gene expression or knock-in new genes of interest (red).
-The diagram displays the introduction of a disrupting mutation into the Beta-2-Microglobulin gene (B2M).